 - Genetic information about the fetus of a pregnant employee, or pregnant family member of an employee.

 In 2019, 209 complaints were filed with the EEOC for genetic discrimination charges with a total payout of $400,000.
-With offices in Red Bank, NJ and Marlton, NJ, the genetic discrimination lawyers at McOmber McOmber & Luber, P.C. have a proven track record of successfully handling employment discrimination cases, recovering substantial damages for victims of all forms of discrimination.
+With offices in Red Bank, NJ, Marlton, NJ, and Newark, NJ, the genetic discrimination lawyers at McOmber McOmber & Luber, P.C. have a proven track record of successfully handling employment discrimination cases, recovering substantial damages for victims of all forms of discrimination.

 Federal Protections under GINA